-Education, Assistant Director of Education, Evening School Dean, or Student Success Advisor to review their progress and develop a plan for improvement.
+Education, Evening School Dean, or Student Success Advisor to review their progress and develop a plan for improvement.

 Career Placement Assistance

 Empire College is as successful as its graduates.
 Our reputation and ultimate growth are dependent upon producing high-caliber employees and placing them in meaningful employment.
 For this reason, we maintain a vital interest in the job placement of our graduates and matriculating students.